neuecc/Utf8Json/README.md

 ![image](https://user-images.githubusercontent.com/46207/29754771-216b40e2-8bc7-11e7-8310-1c3602e80a08.png)

-use raw byte[] slice and try to match each `long type` (per 8 character, if it is not enough, pad with 0).
+use raw byte[] slice and try to match each `ulong type` (per 8 character, if it is not enough, pad with 0).

 ```csharp
 // Disassemble generated serializer code.